Table of Contents

 However, everything is configured on the main portal app.climkit.io.
 The Gateway simply imports its configuration from the portal.

-The password is available under Configuration > Gateway > Configuration Server Password.
+The password is available under Configuration > Gateway > Configuration server password.

 Configuration Mode

-Activate configuration mode under Configuration > Config mode.
+Enable configuration mode under Configuration > Config mode.

 Remember to disable it when finished.